malthejorgensen/blagblogblag.com/_posts/2026-04-05-github-growth-and-business-model.md

 model to be better at coding by having ingest code it produced itself.
 Even if you could, you wouldn’t need to go through Github<a name="ref-3" href="#footnote-3"><sup>3</sup></a>.

 I think that’s a fairly sound business strategy.

-I don’t like – if you’re not paying, you’re product – but definitely is a sound business strategy (Google, Facebook, …).
+I'm quite tired of the trope "if you’re not paying, you are the product".
+But it does apply here -- and while I'm not very afraid of my data floating around out there (on Github or on the internet at large) nor afraid of public internet data being used for AI training -- I am quite saddened to know that there's now a disconnect between what I'm paying for and what actually drives value for the business, in this case Github.
+The ideal business model really is -- you pay for the value the business creates.
+It's perfect incentive alignment between customer and provider.

+A toast to a now dead business model, and a toast to the sweating SREs trying to keep Github afloat.

 Footnotes
 ---------